2 year old varieties from left to right:

 Hedges, Fedges and Living Willow structures

 Good Willow Farm is specializing this year in Landscaping uses and these varieties have done really well on our site.
 They all grow long and straight, first year on and each successive year that they are coppiced will grow back many more rods and become more dense.
 Excellent for property boundaries, privacy screens and decorative plantings.
-Some of these varieties can also be used for weaving but they excel in the landscape applications.
+Most of these varieties can also be used for large scale weavings, gazebos, sculptures and fences.

 Miyabeana